 Make sure your pass is in it’s own pocket near the middle of your body for the computer to read it properly.
 Don’t have it with a phone or camera, etc.

-We only skied two hours, but as it was the first of the season for Dad and I am not the best skier, it was still nice.
+Skiing at Jackson Hole was a great experience but we only skied two hours, but as it was the first of the season for Dad and I am not the best skier, it was still nice.

 Jackson Hole is stationed in the Teton Mountains.
 Teton, meaning boobs in French, were originally named by French trappers in the early years of United States’ history.
 Near here are two National Parks: Grand Tetons and Yellowstone.